 I’ve quickened this recipe, while still leaving it full flavored and delicious.

-Make thin slices so the onions can cook quicker.
+- Make the onion slices uniformly thin so the onions can cook quicker and more evenly.

 Throw the onions and some butter into a large pot along with some sprigs fresh thyme and a bay leaf.
 Let it cook, stirring occasionally until the onions are really soft and tender.